Fania/magic/readme.md

 ### Backend

+- [ ] delete unused code, clean, refactor
 - [ ] getData being called 4 times?
-- [ ] add check for uniques for new source db backend
-- [ ] use raw data in couch for order 5s and generate svgs on the fly
 - [ ] extract more behaviour out to backend
 - [ ] when user contributes a square, cache needs to be refreshed
 - [ ] partition order 5 by magic square classification?